w-h-a/ls180/relational-models.md

 The set of such ordered triples would be the attributes of _funds_.

 The _third_ ingredient of our _relational_ schema is that it contains some cardinality constraints, which are given by a function.
-To get a better idea of this, let me be a bit more clear about functions.
+To get a better idea of this, let me be a bit more precise about functions.
 A 2-place relation _Q_ (over sets) is a unary total function whenever, for every argument _x_ of set _X_, there is a unique return value _y_ of set _Y_ such that _x_ is _Q_-related to _y_.
 More generally,

 > An _n'_-place relation _Q_ is a total function with _n_-arity whenever, for all arguments _x1 of X1, ..., xn of Xn_, there is a unique return value _y_ of _Y_ such that _x1, ..., xn, y_ exemplify _Q_.

-In our case, a `card` function is a binary total function such that the first argument is any _R_ of **R**, and the second argument is one of _R_'s entity classes _E_.
+In our case, a `card` function is a binary total function such that the first argument is any _R_ of **R**.
+The second argument is one of _R_'s entity classes _E_.
 Given any two such arguments, there is a unique return value of the set _{ONE, MANY}_.
 The value returned depends on how many instances of _R_ within which _an_ instance of _E_ _can_ participate.
 Hence a `card` gives us our relational schema's cardinality constraints.

-Pulling all of this together, our relational schema is identical to the abstract object that contains a set of classes **I**, a database schema (or set of relation schemas), and a `card`.
+In sum, our relational schema is identical to the abstract object that contains a set of classes **I**, a database schema (or set of relation schemas), and a `card`.
 Let's come back to the quote we began with:

 > In simple terms, the relational model defines a set of relations (which we can think of as analogous to tables) and describes the relationships, or connections, between them in order to determine how the data stored in them can interact.

 Given the above, I'd rewrite this as:

 > The relational schema (1) contains a set of entity classes and relationship classes, (2) defines a relation schema (which, as with the relations that satisfy a relation schema, can be represented by a table) for each entity and relationship class, and (3) describes the cardinality of the relationships between entities.
-The relational schema allows us to better organize and structure our databases of the system of interest.
+The relational schema better allows us to organize and structure our databases of the system of interest.

 #### Implementing Our Relational Schema In PSQL

-To put this understanding into practice, let's walkthrough implementing a relational schema for a relational database of the tech corporation in psql.
+To put this understanding into practice, let's walk through implementing a relational schema for a relational database of the tech corporation in psql.
 Fire up psql.
 Create and connect to a `tech_comp` database.
 Our relational schema for our tech company database is such that the set of entity classes is composed of _employee_, _product_, and _business-unit_.
 We know that we need a relation schema for each of those entity classes.
 Starting with _employee_, the _employee_ relation schema must pick out a proper subset of all the ordered triples {\<_x_, _y_, _Z_\>}, where _x_ is of {"`id`", "`name`", "`salary`", "`skill_level`"}, _y_ is of {`integer`, `boolean`, `varchar(20)`, ...}, and _Z_ is of {{`unique`}, {`unique`, `not null`}, ..., {`primary key`}, ...}}.
 Let's suppose the _employee_ relation schema picks the following proper subset of all such ordered triples:

 - {\<"`id`", `integer`, {`generated by default as identity`, `primary key`}\>,
 - \<"`name`", `varchar(50)`, {`not null`}\>,